 In 1949, in the north of the Irkutsk region of southeastern Siberia, about 360 km from the district center of Bodaibo, a geologist named Vadim Kolpakov discovered a large mound of limestone.
 With a Patomskiy crater at the top and a small rise in the middle, the cone is oddly shaped.
 The bank at the base is about 40 meters high and 100 meters across.
 The shorter pile is about 12 meters high at the top.
-The crater was named Patomskiy after a nearby river, but it is nicknamed “the Fiery Eagle’s Nest” by local people.
+The crater name Patomskiy after a nearby river, but it nickname “the Fiery Eagle’s Nest” by local people.

 There have been several hypotheses following the discovery of the crater as to what may have formed it.
-It has been considered to be a meteorite impact structure for a long time.
-Some associated it with the Tunguska meteorite, the traces of which were never found.
+It considers a meteorite impact structure for a long time.
+Some associate it with the Tunguska meteorite, the traces of which never find.
 But no other known meteorite site resembles the Patomskiy crater.
 Any geologists later proposed that it could be a nascent volcano, but no volcanic material was ever detected either.

 Bizarre Mystery Deep in the Mountains of Siberia, Patomskiy Crater

 Over the vivid green scenery of the dense Russian taiga, the blue-black mountain walls.
-Looking like a giant speaker, 40 meters high and 100 meters wide, this is an unexpected place to be found in a remote location in Irkutsk’s northern territory, about 210 km north of Bodaibo.
+Looking like a giant speaker, 40 meters high and 100 meters wide.
+This unexpected place to find in a remote location in Irkutsk’s northern territory, about 210 km north of Bodaibo.

 Just a few people heard about it until 1949.
 They call it the “Nest of the Fire Eagle” and think of it as a terrible place avoided even by animals.
 Some who enter this place die a strange death, and without a trace, household animals disappear.
 What is the mystery behind this?
 Patomskiy crater Siberia, and is there a logical cause for all this strange activity?

-It was called Patomskiy after a nearby river and was found by a geologist named Vadim Kolpakov, who attempted and failed to plan a research trip to explore the spot.
-Still, since and one sample was collected last year, several expeditions have taken place.
+It calls Patomskiy after a nearby river and finds by a geologist named Vadim Kolpakov, who attempted and failed to plan a research trip to explore the spot.
+Still, since and one sample collected last year, several expeditions have taken place.

 Theories that the mound is a massive slagheap have been tossed out that when the crater is thought to have formed to produce such a pile, there were not enough people living nearby.
 And in the area, there were never labor camps or gulags.
-Last year, half a tonne of samples were gathered from the site and removed by helicopter.
+Last year, half a tonne of sample gather from the site and remove by helicopter.

 Unique Discovery of Patomskiy Crater